 The Process To Safely Replace Asbestos Siding

 We strongly encourage hiring a professional for asbestos siding replacement as the job can be dangerous and complex.
 In addition, some municipalities require that you hire a professional.
-If you live in a municipality that does not require professional replacement of asbestos siding and you choose to do it yourself, make sure you follow the process below and have all of the necessary materials and safety equipment listed.
+If you live in a municipality that does not require professional replacement of asbestos siding and you choose to do it yourself, make sure you follow the process below and have all the necessary materials and safety equipment listed.

 Step 1: Gather Your Equipment, Tools And Materials